DimaJoyti/DataMCPServerAgent/docs/reinforcement_learning.md

 The reinforcement learning process consists of the following steps:

+1. **Initialization**: The system loads previously learned policies and parameters from the memory database.
-1. **State Extraction**: The system extracts a state representation from the user request and conversation history.
+2. **State Extraction**: The system extracts a state representation from the user request and conversation history.
-2. **Action Selection**: The RL agent selects a sub-agent to handle the request based on the current policy.
+3. **Action Selection**: The RL agent selects a sub-agent to handle the request based on the current policy.
-3. **Execution**: The selected sub-agent processes the request.
+4. **Execution**: The selected sub-agent processes the request.
-4. **Reward Calculation**: The system calculates a reward based on the execution result and user feedback.
+5. **Reward Calculation**: The system calculates a reward based on the execution result and user feedback.
-5. **Policy Update**: The RL agent updates its policy based on the reward.
+6. **Policy Update**: The RL agent updates its policy based on the reward.
-6. **Persistence**: The updated policy is persisted in the database for future use.
+7. **Persistence**: The updated policy, rewards, and interaction data are persisted in the memory database for future use.
+8. **Batch Learning**: Periodically, the system performs batch learning from past interactions stored in the memory database.

+The memory persistence system ensures that learning is continuous across sessions and that the agent can improve over time based on accumulated experience.
+For detailed information about the memory persistence system, see [Reinforcement Learning Memory Persistence](reinforcement_learning_memory.md).

 ## Usage